 Near Rhinebeck in Dutchess County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Wilderstein (approx. 0.3 miles away); Mary Powell Bell (approx. 2˝ miles away); Sections of the “Old Stone Road” (approx. 2˝ miles away); Louis Caterino (approx. 2.6 miles away); The Delaware and Hudson Canal (approx. 2.6 miles away); 20th New York State Militia (approx. 2.6 miles away); Island Dock (approx. 2.6 miles away); The Rondout Creek Suspension Bridge (approx. 2.6 miles away).
+Wilderstein's Boathouse (approx. 0.3 miles away); Sojourner Truth (approx. 1.8 miles away); Lighthouse Park (approx. 1.9 miles away); a different marker also named Sojourner Truth (approx. 2.1 miles away); Down by the River (approx. 2.3 miles away); Westward on the Right (approx. 2.3 miles away); Landsman’s Kill (approx. 2.4 miles away); Bogardus Land (approx. 2.6 miles away).
+Touch for a list and map of all markers in Rhinebeck.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 7, 2010, by Deb Hartshorn of Burlington County, New Jersey.
-This page has been viewed 657 times since then and 21 times this year.
-Photos: 1, 2. submitted on September 7, 2010, by Deb Hartshorn of Burlington County, New Jersey. • Syd Whittle was the editor who published this page.
+This page was last revised on March 27, 2022.
+It was originally submitted on September 6, 2010, by Deb Hartshorn of Burlington County, New Jersey.
+This page has been viewed 835 times since then and 9 times this year.
+Photos: 1, 2, 3, 4. submitted on September 6, 2010, by Deb Hartshorn of Burlington County, New Jersey. • Bill Pfingsten was the editor who published this page.